Southeastern Alumni Association announces Board of Directors

 by: Tonya Lowentritt

-HAMMOND – Beth Carney Ebberman of Metairie has been elected president and chairman
+HAMMOND – Stephanie Stafford Kropog of Hammond has been elected president and

-of the board of directors for 2018-19 Southeastern Louisiana University Alumni Association.
+chair of the 2022-23 board of directors for the Southeastern Louisiana University

 Executive Director of Alumni Relations Michelle Biggs said board members commit their time and expertise to fulfill the association’s mission of strengthening ties between the university, alumni and community.

-“The board is comprised of a wide range of individuals who represent the entire alumni base.
-Each member serves a two-year term, and their job is to assist in promoting the mission of the Alumni Association in tandem with that of Southeastern,” said Biggs.
+“The board is composed of a wide range of individuals who represent the entire alumni base.
+Each member serves a two-year term, and his or her job is to assist in promoting the mission of the Alumni Association in tandem with that of Southeastern,” said Biggs.
 “They promote pride, help in student recruitment efforts, act as mentors, preserve traditions of the university and encourage active membership in the association.”

-Biggs said that as part of Ebberman’s incoming president’s duties she has appointed two one-year termed board members to round out the membership representation in the year ahead.
-These include Christopher “Chris” Barcelona with the U.S. Department of State and Troy Green with White Castle High School.
+Biggs said that as part of Kropog’s incoming presidential duties, she has appointed two one-year termed board members to round out the alumni representation in the year ahead.
+Those include Taylor Anthony, of Ponchatoula, with the 21st Judicial District Attorney’s Office, and Ashley Williams King, of Baton Rouge, with BXS Insurance.